cycle/docs/intro/quick-start.md

 ```

 ## Define Entity
-We can now create our first entity in `src` folder.
-We will use capabilities provided by `cycle/annoted` package to describe our schema:
+To create our first entity in `src` folder we will use capabilities provided by `cycle/annoted` package to describe desired schema:

 ```php
 <?php declare(strict_types=1);